-Troy and Abed’s double-team pranks and schemes were a central element of the fun of Community, but this outshone them all — not least because nowhere else, not even in “Geothermal Escapism,” did their friendship ever come closer to a breaking point.
-When Troy and Abed build their second big pillow fort, its prospect of breaking a Guinness World Record opens a chasm between the former, who wants to break the record by relying mostly on blankets to cover more ground, and the latter, who prefers comfort to achievement.
-The result is a campus-wide pillow fight hilariously depicted in the style of Ken Burns’ iconic Civil War documentary.
+Troy and Abed's double-team pranks and schemes were a central element of the fun of Community, but this outshone them all—not least because nowhere else, not even in "Geothermal Escapism," did their friendship ever come closer to a breaking point.
+When Troy and Abed build their second big pillow fort, the prospect of breaking a Guinness World Record opens a chasm between the former, who wants to break the record by relying mostly on blankets to cover more ground, and the latter, who prefers comfort to achievement.
+The result is a campus-wide pillow fight hilariously depicted in the style of Ken Burns' iconic Civil War documentary.
 The Civil War is, shall we say, an oft-invoked subject in American culture and history, but references work best when used to highlight heartbreaking personal conflict.
-“Pillows and Blankets” manages to successfully invoke that feeling (not just between Troy and Abed, but also between Jeff and Annie, and between Britta and her own arrogant self-conception) while still featuring a rampaging pillow monster.
-Then there’s Keith David, who would later join the show’s cast in season 6, but made his Community debut here with mellifluous narration. —C.H.
+"Pillows and Blankets" manages to successfully invoke that feeling (not just between Troy and Abed, but also between Jeff and Annie, and between Britta and her own arrogant self-conception) while still featuring a rampaging pillow monster.
+Then there's Keith David, who would later join the show's cast in season 6, but made his Community debut here with mellifluous narration. —C.H.

 5. "Cooperative Calligraphy" (Season 2, Episode 8)

-“Cooperative Calligraphy” was one of the greatest examples of Community having its cake and eating it too.
+"Cooperative Calligraphy" was one of the greatest examples of Community having its cake and eating it too.
 For all the time Abed spent complaining about it being a bottle episode, it sure was an entire episode set in a single room with no one but the main cast.
-But of course, no one does bottle episodes like Community does.
-A search for Annie’s missing pen eventually becomes an exhaustive search of the entire study room, and the exploration of character relationships gets even more intimate once everyone takes off their clothes.
-Community loved to comment on the history and nature of television; “Cooperative Calligraphy” managed to be one of its most interesting lessons in that subject while also digging deep into the nature of its own characters. —C.H.
+But of course, no one does bottle episodes as Community does.
+A search for Annie's missing pen eventually becomes an exhaustive search of the entire study room, and the exploration of character relationships gets even more intimate once everyone takes off their clothes.
+Community loved to comment on the history and nature of television; "Cooperative Calligraphy" managed to be one of its most interesting lessons on that subject, while also digging deep into the nature of its own characters. —C.H.

 4. "Basic Lupine Urology" (Season 3, Episode 17)

-The key to selling any bit is commitment, and boy does Community commit in the Law & Order-spoofing “Basic Lupine Urology.”
-The attention to detail in this episode is truly astonishing, from the way it’s shot to the dialogue and plotting.
-When someone sabotages the group’s biology yam project, they all go full Briscoe and McCoy to find the culprit.
-It’s a silly crime, but it’s engrossing because the show takes it so very seriously — and there are some Law & Order-worthy twists along the way, too. —C.A.
+The key to selling any bit is commitment, and boy does Community commit in the Law & Order-spoofing "Basic Lupine Urology."
+The attention to detail in this episode is truly astonishing, from the way it's shot to the dialogue and plotting.
+When someone sabotages the group's biology yam project, they all go full Briscoe and McCoy to find the culprit.
+It's a silly crime, but it's engrossing because the show takes it so very seriously—and there are some Law & Order-worthy twists along the way, too. —C.A.

 3. "Modern Warfare" (Season 1, Episode 23)

 Season 1 was good television, but it was the climactic paintball episode that really saw Community come into its own.
-When the Dean dangles “priority registration” as a prize for paintball competition, Greendale’s campus devolves into all-out war.
+When the Dean dangles "priority registration" as a prize for a paintball competition, Greendale's campus devolves into an all-out war.
 Action films and apocalyptic fiction are heavily invoked; when Jeff first wakes up from his car nap in the midst of the game, he walks alone through the deserted, detritus-strewn campus like Cillian Murphy in 28 Days Later.
 But each of these spoofs and goofs had a purpose, rooted in character and plot.
-Sure, Señor Chang enrolling as a student at Greendale so he could enter the game provided the perfect opening for an indelible homage to the films of John Woo, but it also fueled Chang’s character arc for the whole next season.
-Jeff and Britta finally had sex thanks to the irresistible “wounded soldier” dynamic, but it didn’t turn the show into their love story (despite its centrality to the initial premise, Community smartly decided early on that romantic pairings were rather low-hanging fruit).
-In other words, “Modern Warfare” set the bar for all the great Community genre parodies that followed. —C.H.
+Sure, Señor Chang enrolling as a student at Greendale so he could enter the game provided the perfect opening for an indelible homage to the films of John Woo, but it also fueled Chang's character arc for the whole next season.
+Jeff and Britta finally had sex thanks to the irresistible "wounded soldier" dynamic, but it didn't turn the show into their love story (despite its centrality to the initial premise, Community smartly decided early on that romantic pairings were rather low-hanging fruit).
+In other words, "Modern Warfare" set the bar for all the great Community genre parodies that followed. —C.H.